Ed McMahon: Financial problems

 In June 2008, it was announced that McMahon was $644,000 behind on payments on $4.8 million in mortgage loans and was fighting to avoid foreclosure on his multimillion-dollar Beverly Hills home.
 McMahon was also sued by Citibank for $180,000.
 McMahon appeared on Larry King Live on June 5, 2008, with his wife to talk about this situation.
 In the interview, McMahon's wife Pam said that people assumed that the McMahons had a lot of money because of his celebrity status.
 Pamela McMahon also commented that they do not have "millions" of dollars.
 On July 30, 2008, McMahon's financial status suffered another blow.
 McMahon failed to pay divorce attorney Norman Solovay $275,168, according to a lawsuit filed in the Manhattan federal court.
-McMahon and his wife, Pamela, had hired Solovay to represent Linda Schmerge, his daughter from another relationship, in a "matrimonial matter", said Solovay's lawyer, Michael Shanker.
+McMahon and his wife, Pamela, had hired Solovay to represent Linda Schmerge, his daughter from his first marriage, in a "matrimonial matter", said Solovay's lawyer, Michael Shanker.

 On August 14, 2008, real estate mogul Donald Trump announced that he would purchase McMahon's home from Countrywide Financial and lease it to McMahon, so the home would not be foreclosed.
 McMahon agreed instead to a deal with a private buyer for his hilltop home, said Howard Bragman, McMahon's former spokesman.
 Bragman declined to name the buyer or the selling price, but he said it was not Trump.
 In early September, after the second buyer's offer fell through, Trump renewed his offer to purchase the home.
+Trump never followed through with either of his public offers to purchase the residence, per McMahon's daughter Claudia McMahon.